rodionlim/stock-analyzer/README.md

 You will also see any lint errors in the console.

 ### `yarn test`

+In general, tests should cover the following aspects:

+- If a component renders with or without props
+- How a component renders with state changes
+- How a component reacts to user interactions

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.